From the Dean of Student Life

 We are more than happy to accommodate your campus guests.
 However, for (awareness) safety concerns, please register all guests with your Dean and show consideration to your roommate.
 Each guest will be able to eat and stay free in your room for 3 nights consecutively, and you have 6 free nights for guests each year.
 Each student will be given 6 guest coupons for Dining Hall use.
 A single coupon gives an individual one free night stay and meals for the day.
 After the coupons are used, they will need to pay a room charge of $15 per night and $7 a meal.
 If you would like to request a guest stay on campus for more than 3 consecutive nights, please see the Dean of Student Life.

 The residences of the opposite sex are strictly out of bounds.
 At no time should students be loitering around or talking through the windows or around the doors of these residences.
 Such conduct is inappropriate and infringes on the privacy of other people in that dorm.

 Weapons, explosives, or fireworks are not permitted in the residences.
 Firearms must be reported to the Dean of Student Life to ensure that they are properly stored in a safe location out of dorm.

 Due to fire code restrictions, any flammable material (i.e., gasoline, oil) and incendiary devices (i.e., matches, lighters, and candles) are not permitted in the dorms.

 Residence hallways must be kept clear of sports equipment, mattresses, chairs, boxes, shoes, etc.

-Weekend leaves will not be granted during weekends of special events such as exams, conferences, three60five, seminars, tournaments, or other special campus events.
+Extended leaves will not be granted during weekends of special events such as exams, conferences, three60five, seminars, tournaments, or other special campus events.